 the page is loading

-Traditionally New Year’s in Crete were the “signs” of the first day of the year that “guided” the people in the new year.
+The New Year traditions in Crete were the “signs” of the first day of the year that “guided” the people in the new year.

 The custom of carrying water and stone by the householder, and the cross fermented by the householders were for the Cretans and especially for the inhabitants of the villages some of the most characteristic customs of the New Year.